BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher.md

 ## Input files
 PDMPublisher can process individual SOLIDWORKS part files (`.sldprt`), drawing files (`.slddrw`), and assemblies (`.sldasm`) along with all their references.
 This ensures that all necessary components are correctly handled during processing, whether you're converting a single file or an entire assembly structure.

- 🔹 Single Part (`.sldprt`): Processes and converts a part file to the extensions above.
+- Single Part (`.sldprt`): Processes and converts a part file to the extensions above.
- 🔹 Single Drawing (`.slddrw`): Processes individual drawings.
+- Single Drawing (`.slddrw`): Processes individual drawings.
- 🔹 Assembly with References (`.sldasm`): Automatically includes all referenced parts and subassemblies and their drawings.
+- Assembly with References (`.sldasm`): Automatically includes all referenced parts and subassemblies and their drawings.
- 🔹 Microsoft Office Word and Excel: Office documents to PDF.
+- Microsoft Office Word and Excel: Office documents to PDF.

 ## Requirements

 The minimum version PDMPublisher supports is SOLIDWORKS PDM Professional 2018 SP0.
-> [!Tip]
+> [!TIP]
 > We highly recommend you use the latest version of PDM Professional.